 How We Fight

-For more than 40 years, Sokolove Law has stood for and with the victims of asbestos exposure.
+For more than 40 years, Sokolove Law has stood for and with the victims of asbestos-related diseases.
 We believe the companies responsible for a person’s cancer should and must be held accountable.
 We believe that mesothelioma was and is preventable.

 Safer alternatives to asbestos exist, but the companies who chose to use asbestos did so because of its relative abundance, its cheap price, and its potential to drive immense profits.